griefly/griefly/README.md

 How to build everything on Linux
 --------------------------------

 1. Install dependencies.
-Look at `travis-get-deps` rule in Makefile for clues.
+Look into `.travis.yml` file for clues.
-2. `make`.
+2. `./make.sh`.
 Built project will be placed under `exec` directory.
 Server will be built in `gopath/src/griefly-server` directory.

 **Note:** It is supposed to perform build from an active git repository (`git describe --tags --abbrev=4` will be called during the process).